Robert Baldwin Hayward: Works

+Unified angles

+Hayward called a hyperbola an excircle in his Algebra of Coplanar Vectors and Trigonomety.
+Chapter 6 considered "Excircular or hyperbolic trigonometry" where hyperbolic functions are described.
+He was taken by the analogy of circular sectors and hyperbolic sectors.

+Introduction of trigonometric ratios by reference to hyperbolc sector area was also advocated by R. Levett and Charles Davison.
+Such an approach to trigonometry was also taken by Alexander Macfarlane in his essay "Definitions of the Trigonometric Functions".

 Family

 Hayward married in 1860 Marianne, daughter of Henry Rowe, of Cambridge; his wife's sister married Henry William Watson.
 He had issue two sons and four daughters, including Sir Maurice Henry Weston Hayward, K.C.S.I., colonial administrator in India.